Tropical methods for building real space sextics with totally real tritangent planes: Introduction

 \begin{theorem} Let $C$ be a smooth space sextic curve defined over a real closed valued field $\KR$.
 Assume that its tropicalization $\Trop\, C\subseteq \TPr^3$ is smooth.
 Then, each tritangent class to $\Trop\, C$ has either 0 or 8 lifts to a tritangent plane to $C$. \end{theorem}

 Our proof technique shows that when $Q \simeq \pr^1\times \pr^1$ and $C$ has smooth tropicalization in $\pr^1\times \pr^1$, the tangency points of any lift of a tropical tritangent to $C$ that is defined over $\KR$ are also defined over $\KR$.
 It follows from this fact that tropical methods can be used to construct explicit examples in $\pr^1_{\KR}\times \pr^1_{\KR}$ with the maximum number of totally real tritangents given a fixed number of real ones.
 In~\autoref{sec:examples}, we provide two concrete examples, one with 120 and one with 64 totally real tritangents.
-As far as we know, the latter is only the second example available in the literature for this count~\cite{HKSS}.
+As far as we know, the latter is only the second example available in the literature for this count after~\cite{HKSS}.

-The rest of the paper is organized as follows.~\autoref{sec:preliminaries} reviews the construction of tropical tritangents to tropical $(3,3)$-curves and their connection to tropical theta characteristics.
-In addition, it recalls the basic methods devised in~\cite{LM17} to lifting tropical tangencies at the local level under mild genericity assumptions on the input classical and tropical curves. \autoref{sec:comb-local-tang} provides a combinatorial classification of local tangencies on $\Gamma$, including a proof of~\autoref{thm:main1}.
+The rest of the paper is organized as follows.~\autoref{sec:preliminaries} recalls the construction of tropical tritangents to tropical $(3,3)$-curves and their connection to tropical theta characteristics.
+In addition, it reviews the methods devised in~\cite{LM17} for lifting tropical tangencies at the local level under mild genericity assumptions on the input classical and tropical curves. \autoref{sec:comb-local-tang} provides a combinatorial classification of local tangencies on $\Gamma$, including a proof of~\autoref{thm:main1}.

 Once the classification is established, local lifting multiplicities for each tangency type must be determined.
 This is carried out in~ {Sections}~\ref{sec:trivalentLifts} through~\ref{sec:tang-mult-six}. \autoref{sec:proofsMain2-3} contains the proofs of~ {Theorems}~\ref{thm:main2} and~\ref{thm:main3}, which are based on the local computations summarized in~\autoref{tab:LiftingMultiplicities}. \autoref{sec:avoidance-loci-real} discusses avoidance loci of space sextic curves over real closed valued fields and its use to prove~\autoref{thm:main4}.
-This result is then applied in~\autoref{sec:examples} to build new examples of curves with maximal number of totally real tritangents given their topology.
+This result is then applied in~\autoref{sec:examples} to build new examples of curves with the maximal number of totally real tritangents given their topology.

 \autoref{sec:arithm-constr-lift} discusses extensions of our lifting results in the arithmetic context and provides evidence supporting our expectation that the lifting behavior of tritangent classes over other fields matches the real case.
 The paper concludes with two appendices, one fixing a minor mistake in the proof of a result from~\cite{CM20} that is needed in the present paper, and a second one listing data that is heavily used in the re-embedding task carried out in~\autoref{ssec:build-an-algebr}.